Fight Corruption!

 Step 1

-Eliminate these.
+(REMOVE) these.

-- Remove dark money in politics by overturning 2010 Citizens United Supreme Court Decision
+- Remove dark money in politics

 - End Corporate Lobbying

-Add these.
+(ADD) these.

-+ Term Limits for Congress
++ Term Limits

-+ Election Day becomes National Holiday
++ Election Day = National Holiday

 + Non-partisan primaries to elect normal folks, not extremists